aerostack2/aerostack2/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 * Added new parameter, so need to add that to default configs and documentation page
-* I added some capabilities, need to document them
+* Added some capabilities, need to document them
 -->

 ---